 Yes.
 We use credit cards for cash flow management and to simplify our accounting.
 I have used a line of credit to smooth out cash flow bumps from time to time, because we tend to have a smaller number of larger projects, so sometimes we may go two or three months before an injection of receipts.
 We’ll be waiting for a $50,000 check, but in the meantime payroll still has to run.

 Right now, our business cards are attached to my personal credit and not to the business credit.
 Getting credit established in the name of the business is something that is important to me.
+Your business credit scores are important to your business when it comes to funding.
 I would like to trade in the current cards we use to have them tied only to the business to build business credit.
 But, from what I have learned, that is difficult to do below certain revenue levels.

 Managing the Business